PlanSys2/UPF4ROS2/README.md

 `$ ros2 launch upf4ros2_demo upf4ros2_demo1_bash.launch.py`

 ### [Demo 2](https://www.youtube.com/watch?v=HJ46htSfPZY)
-This demo consists of creating the problem from a ros2 node to navigate from living room to the entrance.
+This demo consists of creating the problem from a ROS 2 node to navigate from living room to the entrance.
 For run this demo I used the simulated TIAGo robot from this [repo](https://github.com/jmguerreroh/ros2_computer_vision)

 `$ ros2 launch upf4ros2 upf4ros2.launch.py`